nateware/redis-objects/README.md

 or scroll down to [Atomic Counters and Locks](#atomicity) in this README.

-There are two ways to use Redis::Objects, either as an include in a model class (to integrate with ORMs or other classes), or by using new with the type of data structure you want to create.
+There are two ways to use Redis::Objects, either as an include in a model class (to tightly integrate with ORMs or other classes), or standalone by using classes such as `Redis::List` and `Redis::SortedSet`.

 Installation and Setup
 ----------------------